pocomane/brewed-in-the-apocalypse/bita.md

 # Hosting the game

-The scenarist have a crucial role in the creation of the story, so ey should follow some sort of guidelines to be sure the experince be somehow consistent.
+The scenarist have a crucial role in the creation of the story, so ey should follow some sort of guidelines to be sure the experience be somehow consistent.

 The long term goal of the scenarist is in the following Agendas: